jsonzilla/UTL/docs/module_json.md

 Flat maps maps seem like the way to go, slotting in a custom flat map implementation into `json::_object_type_impl` allowed `utl::json` to beat `RapidJSON` on all serializing tasks and significantly closed the gap of `database.json` parsing:

 ```
-// Using associative API wrapper for std::vector of pairs instead of std::map we can bridge the performance gap
+// Using associative wrapper for std::vector of pairs instead of std::map we can bridge the performance gap.
-// General-case usage however suffers, which is why this decision was ruled against
+// General-case usage however suffers, which is why this decision was ruled against.
+// Measurement below was done a database very similar to 'twitter.json' but with even more objects & nesting.

 ====== BENCHMARKING ON DATA: `database.json` ======